MstrZhang/system-design/concepts.md

   1. client calls cache and misses and cache returns cache miss
   2. client calls database and database returns result
   3. client calls cache again to update cache
-- data can become stale if it is updated in the databse
+- data can become stale if it is updated in the database
   - e.g. a cached value can't be updated since it can't communicate with the database
   - this can be mitigated with a TTL (**time to live**) flag
 - new nodes start off empty which increases the latency